Sierra Club Outings and Events

 Canyon.
 Check the PGE website for more details

-Audubon Society offers many bird watching outings.
+Coast Audubon Society offers many bird watching outings.

-the Sierra Club regularly leads outings in the Los Padres
+Chapter of the Sierra Club regularly leads outings in the Los Padres

 National Forest, Big Sur, Arroyo Seco and Big Basin Area.

-Padres Chapter of the Sierra Club leads outings in Santa Ynez
+Padres Chapter of the Sierra Club leads outings in Santa Ynez Valley,

 Santa Barbara County and Ventura County.

-Alliance hosts service trips and outings in the Ventana
+Wilderness Alliance hosts service trips and outings in the Ventana

 and Silver Peak Wilderness Areas.

-of San Luis Obispo hosts ranger-led walks around the City
+of San Luis Obispo hosts ranger-led walks around the City of San Luis

 more information, log onto their website.